 Drop your bags at the historic Belle Grove Plantation Bed & Breakfast on the banks of the Rappahannock River.
 Birthplace of President James Madison, this plantation offers world class lodging and a central point for exploring the area.
-Visit the King George County Historical Society & Museum or the Dahlgren Heritage Museum for local history, heritage and culture.
-Take a picnic lunch and hike the trails at Caledon State Park and Natural Area, a National Natural Landmark known for its old growth forest and home to one of the largest concentrations of American bald eagles on the East Coast.Stop by Unique Antiques Mall on Rt.
-301 for a wide variety of antiques and collectibles before heading to Oak Crest Vineyards for a wine tasting experience and maybe an afternoon snack of their delicious cheese and sausage selections.
+Visit the Dahlgren Heritage Museum for local history, heritage and culture.
+Take a picnic lunch and hike the trails at the Dahlgren Railroad Heritage Trail or Caledon State Park and Natural Area, a National Natural Landmark known for its old growth forest and home to one of the largest concentrations of American bald eagles on the East Coast.
+Rent a canoe, kayak or stand-up paddleboard at Machodoc Creek Marina.
+Browse through the Unique Antiques Mall on Rt.
+301 for a wide variety of antiques and collectibles.

 For nature lovers, escape to Westmoreland State Park, where hiking trails offer breathtaking views along the Potomac River bluffs and ancient beaches.
-Camping, fishing, and kayak rental opportunities are also available.Dinner, lodging and breakfast can all be found at the Stratford Hall, home of the Lees of Virginia & Birthplace of Robert E. Lee.
+Camping, fishing, and kayak rental opportunities are also available.
+Audio tours, nature trails and fossil-hunting can all be found at Stratford Hall Historic Preserve, home of the Lee Family of Virginia, including two Signers of the Declaration of Independence and Birthplace of Robert E. Lee.
 Take a tour of the Great House and grounds, hike the trails or visit the beach and historic mill pond.
 Just a short distance is George Washington’s Birthplace where one can explore the spectacular scenery that is Popes Creek.

 Start your visit in the town of Warsaw with the Richmond County Museum for the story of the area from ancient times to present.

 For a maritime experience, at the tip of the Northern Neck at the end of Route 360 is Reedville, a turn-of-the-century fishing village historic district.
-Relaxed Bed and Breakfast accommodations are available at The Gables or MaMargaret’s House.
+Relaxed Bed and Breakfast accommodations are available at MaMargaret’s House.
 To explore Tangier Island, take Tangier Island Cruises which returns the same day.Visit the Reedville Fishermen’s Museum and its exhibits detailing the traditions of the working watermen and fishermen of the Chesapeake Bay.
 Also, tour several boat restorations are available to explore, including the replica of John Smith’s barge, “The Spirit of 1608”, a third-generation working boatyard, and the Walker House, a modest 1875 fisherman’s home.

 Going west from Reedville to Heathsville on Route 360, the Northern Neck Farm Museum interprets the agricultural heritage of the area and hosts farm-to-fork dinners, along with a seasonal corn maze.
 Genealogical enthusiasts and local history buffs should not miss the Northumberland County Historical Society and the restored Rice’s Hotel/Hughlett’s Tavern behind the Old Courthouse in Heathsville.
 The Tavern supports heritage craftsmanship and has active blacksmithing, woodworking, weaving and spinning guilds.
-If you would like to get out on the water, several charterboat fishing options are available such as Crabbe’s Charter Fishing, or Bay Quest Charters, which also do eco-tours and watermen’s heritage tours to visit by water the fishing villages and oyster grounds that dot this historic peninsula.
+If you would like to get out on the water, several charterboat fishing options are available such as Midnight Sun, Crabbe’s Charter Fishing, or Bay Quest Charters, which also do eco-tours and watermen’s heritage tours to visit by water the fishing villages and oyster grounds that dot this historic peninsula.

 For nearby history, visit The Steamboat Era Museum and Historic Christ Church, which dates from 1735.
 A beautifully-restored colonial-era building, the church is accompanied by an interactive visitors center that interprets the story of Historic Christ Church and shares the ongoing archaeology and research currently underway.
-A short drive west of Kilmarnock on Route 3 at Lancaster Court House is the Mary Ball Washington Museum and Library.
+A short drive west of Kilmarnock on Route 3 at Lancaster Court House is the Lancaster Virginia Historical Society/Mary Ball Washington Museum and Library.
 A genealogical treasure trove nestled in a designated Virginia Historic District, the complex of buildings and grounds, including the Old Jail c.
 1819, is open to the public for tours.
-The next night, stay at the Kilmarnock Inn, Back INN Time or Flowering Fields, and walk the small town, whose streets are lined with specialty shops.
-Northern Neck Burger Company has popular informal dining in the main shopping district, or return to Irvington to Trick Dog Bar and Bistro.
+The next night, stay at the Kilmarnock Inn, or Back INN Time and walk the small town, whose streets are lined with specialty shops.
+Don’t miss the Front Porch Coffeehouse for morning java or a midday pick-me-up.
+Return to Irvington to Dredge for dinner.
 For oyster lovers, enjoy Virginia oysters with a view of the Rappahannock River at Willaby’s Cafe at the foot of the Norris Bridge in White Stone!